BWGZK/CycleMix/README.md

   year={2022}
 }
 ```

-Please also cite this paper if you are using CycleMix for your research!
+Please also cite this paper if you are using CycleMix for your research.

+# Datasets
+1. The MSCMR dataset with mask annotations can be downloaded from [MSCMRseg](https://zmiclab.github.io/zxh/0/mscmrseg19/data.html)
+2. The scribble annotations of MSCMRseg have been released in [MSCMR_scribbles](https://github.com/BWGZK/CycleMix/tree/main/MSCMR_scribbles).

+# Usage

+We will release the trained models as soon as possible, thanks for your attention.

+#